JacksonO123/traffic-simulation/README.md

   - Roads can have any number of lanes
   - Roads can be specified to be bidirectional
 - Cars
-  - Cars can be specified to have variable abilities: acceleration, braking, etc
+  - Cars can be specified to have variable abilities: acceleration, braking, following distance, etc
   - Cars accelerate and decelerate to the appropriate speed in a situation
+  - Cars change lanes when necessary for navigation or if obstacles in their way are too slow
 - Routes
   - Cars can specify a route of roads and follow it
-  - Cars can specify the direction to traverse the route
+  - Direction of the rout is inferred from the way the roads in the route are positioned
 - Intersections
   - Cars going into an intersection find the correct lane for their route
   - Intersections can control the start and end positions of splines and connecting them
-  - Cars with an intersection in their route will stop and start
+  - Cars with an intersection in their route will behave differently depending on the specification of the intersection
-  - Intersections control when cars decide the path is clear
+  - Intersections control logic for when paths for cars are clear
-- Traffic engine
-  - Engine and cars respond to other cars on the road, slowing, speeding up, changing lanes

 ## Technical details